Soccer in the United States: NWSL (2013–present)

-The most recent changes to the NWSL were the announcements of new teams in Los Angeles and San Diego, respectively Angel City FC and San Diego Wave FC.
-Both started play in the 2022 season.
+The most recent teams to start NWSL play are two California teams that played their first season in 2022—the Los Angeles–based Angel City FC and San Diego Wave FC.
+Two more NWSL teams are scheduled to start or resume play in 2024.
+First, the new ownership of Real Salt Lake exercised an option to revive Utah Royals FC; the team would be revived without the "FC" in its branding.
+This was soon followed by the announcement of a new team for the San Francisco Bay Area, soon unveiled as Bay FC.
+A new team in Boston, unrelated to the Breakers, has been announced for 2026.

+USL Super League (2022–present)

+Originally slated to begin play in 2022 as a D-2 league, the USL Super League began play in 2024 as a top-division league with eight inaugural members.
+Unique to most other soccer leagues, the Super League follows the global soccer calendar, starting in the fall and taking a break in the winter before resuming in the spring.

 Lower divisions

 W-League, WPSL, and UWS

 Originally called the United States Interregional Women's League, the W-League was formed in 1995 to provide a professional outlet for many of the top female soccer players in the country.
 Starting as the Western Division of the W-League, the Women's Premier Soccer League (WPSL) broke away and formed its own league in 1997 and had its inaugural season in 1998.
 Both the W-League and the WPSL were considered the premier women's soccer leagues in the United States at the time but eventually fell to a "second-tier" level upon the formation of the Women's United Soccer Association.

 The W-League grew as large as 41 teams in 2008, but its membership fell rapidly from that point on, and the league folded after its 2015 season.
 Of the 18 teams that competed in the final season of the W-League, seven joined the WPSL, and eight formed a new second-level league, United Women's Soccer (UWS).
 This new league ultimately launched in 2016 with 11 teams, including six of the founding members (the other two, both Canadian teams, were denied licenses by the Canadian Soccer Association).
 UWS expanded to 21 teams, including one new Canadian side, in 2017.